seryckd/noisy-neighbour/README.md

 ## TODO

+* update hex code for code from hex-utils
+* line() is selecting cells that are not there. need to find a way to select around the gaps

 * when in acton mode, if click on another player then switch to that one
 * key press/button to switch to next player with free action points
 * moving opponents heat seeking AI